The 14 kilometre-long stunning coastline of Pakiri makes for a truly idyllic place to escape from the crowds.

 Facilities at Pakiri

 The main attraction to Pakiri is the remoteness of this beautiful beach.
 Near the beach access there is a small parking area with toilets.
 The Pakiri Holiday Park is right next to the beach and has a small shop.
-Horse riding tours over the sand dunes are popular and the horse riding facility has a cafe.

 Swimming and Surfing at Pakiri

 Pakiri Beach is great for surfing, swimming and having fun in the waves.
 Be aware though that areas of calm between the waves are NOT the best places to swim as it usually means it is an area with rips.
 Best to swim where the surf lifesavers patrol during summer

 There are usually a few fishermen lined up along Pakiri Beach.
 The best method is to have a surf caster to get your bait and hooks out past the surf.
 You might be lucky to catch a snapper or two here.

 You can enjoy a good walk to the southern end of Pakiri Beach which takes around 20 minutes each way.
 There are usually oyster catchers, dotterels and terns on the beach while out to sea Australasian gannets dive for food.
 Looking out to sea you might also spot some passing bottlenose dolphins or orca.
 To cross to the northern side you might need to get your feet wet to walk through the water flowing from the river to the sea.
 However, there will be very few people on this piece of beach other than a few horse riders who regularly ride alongside the beach.